Manikandan246/Clarytix-quiz-gen/README.md

 - Uploads are cached in-memory for one hour to avoid repeatedly re-ingesting the same book during a session.
 - File-search keeps Responses well below token-per-minute limits by letting the model retrieve only the relevant chapter excerpts.
 - The frontend surfaces request states (idle, loading, error) and renders the topic list.
-- MCQ generation uses the same vector store for retrieval, producing a dedicated question set for each suggested topic and streaming the combined results back as a CSV download.
+- MCQ generation now queues an asynchronous job (`POST /api/mcqs`), producing a dedicated question set (10–15 MCQs per topic) and storing the CSV server-side until validation finishes.
+- The UI polls `/api/mcqs/status?jobId=…` and downloads the CSV from `/api/mcqs/result?jobId=…` when Claude approval completes.
+- A validator endpoint integrates with Claude; MCQs are cross-checked per topic in batches.
+Rejected questions are automatically rewritten by the validator before CSV export, and server logs capture each replacement for troubleshooting.
 - Environment variable: `OPENAI_API_KEY` must be configured before running the app.
+- Environment variable: `ANTHROPIC_API_KEY` must be configured to enable MCQ validation.

 ## Next Steps